-I recently had the opportunity to participate in the 40B Special election for the Paul Wikstrom campaign.
-We had a great team.
-We were coached by the best players from HRCC and MNGOP.
+We recently had the opportunity to participate in the Minnesota House 40B Special election for the Paul Wikstrom campaign through our Ramsey County Community Action Team.
+We were coached by the best players from MNGOP and the MN House Republican Campaign Committee.
 We had top notch volunteers who were experienced in running campaigns.
 No special election in the history of Minnesota politics turned out more than 20% of the voter base.
 The pundits were sure that we would win with 5,000 votes.
 The campaign was focused on getting out our base to vote.
-Here is what we accomplished.
+Here is what we accomplished:

 So what happened?
 It is very simple.
 They had a bigger army than we did.
 Take a look at the Presidential map in MN for the 2024 election.